 Types of Design Loads for Masonry Lintel

-- Self-weight or dead load of masonry lintel
+- Self-weight or a dead load of masonry lintel

-- Dead load of the wall above the opening
+- The dead load of the wall above the opening

 - Dead load and live load transferred from the roof or the floor supported by the wall over the opening